Build a Golang Web Scraper with Playwright & Proxies

 fmt.Println("Scraper finished successfully.")

-If successful, you'll see console output and a `page_screenshot.png` file in your directory showing the loaded page.
+On success you'll see console output and a page_screenshot.png file showing the loaded page.

 // Configure proxy settings (Replace with your actual Evomi credentials)